jlan84/linear-algebra-assignment/pair.md

-## Eigenvalue Problems Arising from Markov Processes
+## Part 1: Eigenvalue Problems Arising from Markov Processes

 Markov processes as considered in morning sprint lead to eigenvalue problems if we ask for the limit state of the process in which the state vector **x** is